 After law school, you attended Mills College.
 How did you make that transition?

 I was hoping the subject of my law school education didn’t enter this discussion, but I will share.
 I’ve been writing for as long as I can remember, since childhood, and how I fell into law was a combination of naïve youth and family obligation.
 I don’t have any lawyers in my family, nor are there any writers.
 Everyone falls into the science or business background.
 Literature and writing had always been my passion, but “starving artist” was how artists were perceived in my family, and being deeply rooted in family and obedience, studying law seemed like the next best “practical” and reputable thing to do after receiving a BA in Literature.
 I learned quickly that law school wasn’t for me, but dropping out of a program was unheard of in my family.
 You always finished what you started, so I completed the arduous degree.
-As I learned the hard way, literature and law are not the same thing.
+It took many hours of my personal time studying something in which I was completely unnatural.
+Fortunately, I continued to teach myself and even used educational pages similar to this from Upskilled as an example, those small motivational pushes made me stay on the right educational path.
+However, as I learned the hard way, literature and law are not the same things.
 I continue to work in the legal industry but largely on the administrative and procedural side rather than the substantive.
 For me, writing stories and poetry takes precedence.